fortytwostudio/basekit/README.md

 ## Things you'll want to look at / consider first:

-Basekit should go in the root web directory, i.e. blergh/public/--basekit-yo--
+Basekit should go in the public web directory, i.e. /website/public/--basekit-files--

 ### NPM/Yarn